 The specimens used were 1BA specimens, as laid out in figure 16.
 These are commonly used in tensile testing and cyclical fatigue testing.
 To create the specimens, flat plates were injected (also shown in figure 16).
 After removing the sprue of the plate, the remaining part of the plate was fixed in place using a 3D-printed clamp and the outside contour of the specimen was milled.
 The ends of each specimen were then separated from the rest of the plate using a belt saw.

 Specimens were created at both 0° and 90° angles relative to the flow direction of the moulding process.
 Having specimens with different fibre orientations is necessary due to the anisotropic mechanical properties of composite material.
 During the injection process, the injection speed and shear rate are not constant across the thickness of the injection mould while it is being filled.
-Due to this velocity gradient, the fibres are pushed into different orientations in the middle of the specimen compared to close to the wall of the injection mould, as explained in section 4.
+Due to this velocity gradient, the fibres are pushed into different orientations in the middle of the specimen as compared to close to the wall of the injection mould, as explained in section 4.
 For the purpose of simplicity, the specimens will be referred to by the angle relative to the flow direction, as shown in figure 16.

 Material